2026-07-15

 The presentation highlights Lam Research innovations across etch, deposition and clean processes that enable tighter process windows, improved uniformity, and higher throughput.
 In addition, equipment intelligence and data driven control are increasingly essential to enhance yield learning and manufacturing productivity.
 Together, these advances are enabling scalable, high volume 3DIC manufacturing for next generation AI systems.

-Advanced Packaging: Infusing AI at Scale
+Advanced Packaging: Enabling AI at Scale

 Advanced Power Module Packaging Technologies